Cryio/Wifi-CSI-Based-Activity-Recognition/README.md

 ### 1. **CSI Data Collection**

-We use a Raspberry Pi or ESP32 device to capture CSI data over a WiFi network.
+We use a ESP32 device to capture CSI data over a WiFi network.
 The collected data includes amplitude and phase information from the WiFi signals, which is processed and transformed into time-series representations.

 The `CSICapture` class handles real-time data collection from the ESP32 or other devices, saving this data to CSV files.
 For example, a typical capture session saves the CSI data like: